 If you did the ABC homework we outlined in Part 2, you should have a clearer idea of what is triggering your child’s tantrums and under which category the antecedents (triggers) fall.
-The next step is to implement the behaviour management strategies that follow.
+The next step is to implement the behaviour management strategies to manage challenging behaviours.
 (To find the right strategies for you and your child, look under the applicable antecedent category.)
 As you’re doing so, remember to reinforce every time Tina or Thomas acts appropriately.
 Consistent and frequent praise goes a long way in shaping positive behaviour.

 – Clearly cue the beginning and end of tasks.
 Set a timer so Tina or Thomas can see the countdown and hear when it’s okay to wrap up.
 Start with a minute or two and increase the time incrementally as behaviour improves.